Android 15: History

 Android 15 is internally codenamed "Vanilla Ice Cream".
 The first developer preview (also known as DP1) for Android 15 was released on February 16, 2024, while the second developer preview (DP2) was released on March 21, 2024.

 The first beta of Android 15 was released on April 11, 2024.
 It contained updates such as displaying apps as edge-to-edge by default, and app archiving.
 The second beta launched on May 15, 2024, and came with features such as private space, improved widget previews, and improved picture-in-picture.
 The third beta of Android 15 was released on June 18, 2024.
-It launched a slightly re-designed passkey and credentials manager.
+It launched a slightly redesigned passkey and credentials manager.
 The fourth and final beta of Android 15 was launched on July 18, 2024.
-The updates included predictive back animations, as well as app screen sharing (allowing users to share or record 1 app, instead of their entire screen).
+The updates included predictive back animations and app screen sharing (allowing users to share or record 1 app instead of their entire screen).

 Android 15 was officially launched for Google Pixel devices on October 15, 2024.